tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

+The first time I was exposed to React was in my Introduction to Software Engineering class, the professor said it would be one of our best friends in web development.
+I like it because it has several reusable components, which means its easier to maintain the codebase.
+I also like that your applications will have a consistent look and feel.
+I also think it is easier to learn compared to other JS libraries.
+One thing I dislike about React is that it sometimes might require you to use additional libraries like Redux.

 ### 2. Why do the component names in JSX start with capital letters?

+All React component names must start with a capital letter.
+If you were to start a component name with a lowercase it would be treated like a <div> or <span>.
+A component that starts with a lowercase letter will be compiled down to the equivalent of an HTML element.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

+There are four main components that can be rendered in React.
+These include functional components, class components, pure components, and higher-order components.
+If you are going to reuse component logic you should use high-order components.
+Pure components are functional components that perform certain updates automatically.

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!

+For JavaScript I have a lot of experience using Jest.
+I usually use it whenever I am creating a larger web application or when working in larger groups of engineers.
+It is the preferred framework for React based web applications so I main an effort to practice using it a lot.

 ---